i4isaactan/RAiD-tech-assignment/task4/README.md

 ---

-This architecture ensures that the Capgemini National Day Parade 2023 web application is secure, highly available, and efficient, aligning with the AWS Well-Architected Framework.
+This architecture ensures that the National Day Parade web application is secure, highly available, and efficient, aligning with the AWS Well-Architected Framework.